-The Overland Campaign, fought between Grant and Lee in the spring of 1864 was, in many ways, the showpiece confrontation of the war.
+The Overland Campaign, fought between Ulysses S. Grant and Robert E. Lee in the spring of 1864 was, in many ways, the showpiece confrontation of the war.
 It’s the best general on each side, leading the most famous army on each side, in the area perceived to be most critical by citizens on each side—it had all the elements of high drama and potentially enormous consequences.

 Grant’s goals in Virginia were to tie Lee down and bleed his army as much as possible.
 The more that Lee’s army hemorrhaged, the better for the North.
-And the other goal was to capture Richmond, the most important city in the Confederacy.
-Grant doesn’t want to get to Richmond without fighting.
-He wants to hurt Lee as he gets closer to Richmond, because he believes that if he doesn’t fight Lee in significant battles on the way to Richmond, Lee’s army would be big enough so that Lee could defend the city of Richmond.
+The other goal was to capture Richmond, the most important city in the Confederacy.
+Grant didn’t want to get to Richmond without fighting.
+He wanted to hurt Lee as he drew closer to Richmond; at the time, he believed that if he didn’t fight Lee in significant battles on the way to Richmond, Lee’s army would be big enough to defend the city of Richmond.

-Lee, for his part, could do no more really then try to parry Grant’s thrusts and hold off the Federals long enough to exhaust the Northern will to continue a struggle that was becoming increasingly expensive in terms of blood and treasure.
+Lee, for his part, could do no more than to try to parry Grant’s thrusts and hold off the Federals long enough to exhaust the Northern will to continue a struggle that was becoming increasingly expensive in terms of blood and treasure.
 Lee was coming off an extremely hard winter.
-The Confederate soldiers in Lee’s army had been on a ration that amounted to four ounces of meat a day—that’s one Big Mac patty, and that’s the precooked weight—and a pint of cornmeal.
+The Confederate soldiers in Lee’s army had been on a ration that amounted to four ounces of meat a day—that’s one Big Mac patty at pre-cooked weight—and a pint of cornmeal.
 That is just barely enough food to keep someone’s body together.
-So it’s not an Army of Northern Virginia that’s been well fed; but it is an army that remains very confident in Lee’s leadership.
+While it wasn’t an Army of Northern Virginia that had been well fed, it was an army that remained confident in Lee’s leadership.

-At the start of this campaign, the armies were arrayed opposite each other along the Rapidan-Rappahannock river line.
-That’s the frontier between these two big armies in Virginia.
-Grant’s army—just about 120,000 men at the outset of the campaign.
-Lee—64,000 plus or minus a few.
-The odds against the Confederates are thus about 2 to 1.
+At the start of the campaign, the armies were arrayed opposite each other along the Rapidan-Rappahannock river line—the frontier between these two armies in Virginia.
+Grant’s army—just about 120,000 men at the outset of the campaign, and Lee with 64,000 plus or minus a few.
+The odds against the Confederates were about 2 to 1.

 Grant was optimistic.
 He believed that if he did a competent job, Lee would not be able to fend off his blows in the upcoming campaign.
-He believed they had enough men and enough material, and enough competence among his officers and resolution among his men, to defeat the Rebels.
+He believed they had enough men, material, competence among his officers, and resolution among his men, to defeat the Rebels.
 He expected that they would drive Lee into the fortifications of Richmond, bleed him along the way, and then he believed that a siege would end in Union victory.

 The Battle of the Wilderness

 Confederates were in by far the weaker position because James Longstreet’s First Corps wasn’t on the field yet.
 It had been deployed far from the battlefield during the winter and it was still en route to the Wilderness.
-Also you had Ewell and Hill on the Confederate side that night without a continuous line and no certainty about what would happen in the morning.
+Also, Ewell and Hill were on the Confederate side that night without a continuous line and no certainty about what would happen in the morning.
 That gap between the two pieces of the Confederate army was potentially disastrous for Lee.

-Grant was aware of it, and what Grant hoped to do on May 6 was renew the fighting along the Turnpike and the Orange Plank Road, and have Ambrose Burnside with his big Ninth Corps try to punch through this gap in between the two pieces of the Confederate line.
+Grant was aware of it; he hoped to renew the fighting on May 6 along the Turnpike and the Orange Plank Road, and have Ambrose Burnside with his Ninth Corps try to punch through the gap in between the two pieces of the Confederate line.

 The battle resumed a little past dawn on May 6.
 Winfield Scott Hancock—the best of the Union corps commanders, a very aggressive officer and a stalwart element of the corps-level high command—got his men going early and shattered the Confederates defending the Orange Plank Road.